Reviews You Can Rely On

 Power

-Sporting a 750W geared hub motor, the RadWagon 5 isn't unique in the cargo bike class.
+Using a 750W geared hub motor, the RadWagon 5 isn't unique in the cargo bike class.
 What is unique is this hub's width; it's wider than most geared hub motors, which creates more space for magnets and gearing.
-In theory, this should also create a more reliable motor with better cooling.
-The 750-watt figure is the nominal wattage the motor is rated for; the actual power at the wheel we pulled from dyno testing this bike was 1031 watts and 35.6 Nm of torque.
+Theoretically, this should also create a more reliable motor with better cooling.
+The 750-watt rating is the nominal wattage the motor is rated for; the actual power at the wheel, as measured by dyno testing, was 1031 watts and 35.6 Nm of torque.

 rad power radwagon 5 - using an updated and modified motorcycle dynamometer, we're able to...